 Determined to compensate their people by recommitting themselves to peace and constitutionalism and not to repeat mistakes of the past,

-Confirming the commitments that they have solemnly undertaken in the Khartoum Declaration and the ARCSS,
+Confirming the commitments that they have solemnly undertaken in the ARCSS and the Khartoum Declaration,

 1. The Presidency:

 1.1.
-At the beginning of the Transitional Period:
+As of the beginning of the Transitional Period:

 a.
 H.E.
 Salva Kiir Mayardit shall continue as President of the Republic of South Sudan.